wcyuan/data-science-courses/README.md

   $ sudo adduser <username>
 ```

-This will prompt you for a password (and some oher stuff that doesn't matter)
+This will prompt you for a password (and some other stuff that doesn't matter)
 It will also create the home directory.

 adduser is a perl wrapper around the lower level command 'useradd'.
 If